Seagate Xbox Storage Expansion Card: one minute review

 The Xbox Series X/S interface itself is very clear and easy to use when it comes to managing storage devices too.
 The settings section makes it obvious where each game is stored, and offers a simple transfer queue view to enable you to easily manage installation locations.

 It’s worth noting also that, should you be going to a friend’s house, you can just plug your card into the back of their Xbox Series X/S console and access all the games stored on it with little faff.
 You’ll either need to sign into your account on their console to play the games, or your friend will need to have a license for them too.
-But it’s a quick and easy way to transport a good chunk of your game library with you, without waiting around for a download at a pal’s place.
+But it’s a quick and easy way to transport a good chunk of your game library.

 Should I buy the Seagate Xbox Storage Expansion Card?